indiqusdocs/stpi/docs/FAQs.md

 **5.** You might lose access to your account and all your resources entirely (terminated state).
 While scenario 1 is the most ideal, realistically one of 2-5 will be configured as a policy.
 To avoid any likelihood of these events, it is best recommended to always pay your due invoices on time and never miss a due date.</details>

 <details><summary>**How is my wallet balance calculated?**</summary>
-Wallet balance or [Service Balance](/docs/Subscribers/AccountCentre/WalletandTransactions) is a real-time 'ability to spend' on Ananta Cloud Console.
+Wallet balance or [Service Balance](/docs/AccountCentre/WalletandTransactions) is a real-time 'ability to spend' on Ananta Cloud Console.
 It is a net total of your credit limit, all charges incurred and all payments made for your account. <br />
 `Service Balance = Credit Limit - sum(Incurred Charges) + sum(Payments)`</details>

 <details><summary>**How can I deploy monitoring tools and other apps on my Kubernetes cluster?**</summary>Once a cluster is deployed, you can deploy pretty much any application using kubectl.
 Some examples:<br />
-**- Postgres DB service: ** a PostgreSQL Instance can be deployed on a running Kubernetes cluster using the `kubeconfig` manifests.
+**- Postgres DB service**: a PostgreSQL Instance can be deployed on a running Kubernetes cluster using the `kubeconfig` manifests.
 At this moment, we have not automated this.
 However, there are standard methods of deploying apps and packages (example) available online, all of which just require cluster access via `kubectl`.
 The same should be applicable to MongoDB and MySQL instances on clusters.<br />
-**- Persistent storage: ** CKS uses CloudStack’s block volumes for cluster storage.
+**- Persistent storage**: CKS uses CloudStack’s block volumes for cluster storage.
 As of now, CKS does not support using NFS or S3 as persistent storage for Kubernetes clusters.
 However, once a cluster is created, its PersistentVolume can be pointed to a S3 bucket using the Cloudian S3 operator.<br />
-**- Monitoring of Kubernetes infrastructure: ** users can freely install their own monitoring apps (e.g., Prometheus+Grafana, Rancher etc.) using `kubectl` and Helm Charts.<br />
+**- Monitoring of Kubernetes infrastructure**: users can freely install their own monitoring apps (e.g., Prometheus+Grafana, Rancher etc.) using `kubectl` and Helm Charts.<br />
-**- Gitlab, ArgoCD: **  these apps can be installed using Helm.<br />
+**- Gitlab, ArgoCD**:  these apps can be installed using Helm.<br />
-**- Advanced Load balancing and Certificate management: ** typically these are handled at the cloud provider level and not at the Kubernetes level.<br /></details>
+**- Advanced Load balancing and Certificate management**: typically these are handled at the cloud provider level and not at the Kubernetes level.<br /></details>

 <details><summary>**Can I deploy a Kubernetes cluster with a private registry?**</summary>Private registry is not supported on Ananta Cloud Console.
 However, using the Ananta API gateway, you can still pass the private registry details (username, password, URL) as the API query parameters and the API will work as intended, but with restrictive SLA on support.</details>